BINF3101-yohe/Lab3_denovo-assembly-part-1/README.md

 &nbsp;
 ## Step 1: Intro

-Over the past decade or so, Dr. LaBella (me!) has been part of a large consortium that attempted to sequence all known species of budding yeasts.
+Over the past decade or so, a large consortium that attempted to sequence all known species of budding yeasts.
 We will analyze the raw sequencing data generated as part of this project.

-The genomes that are currently publically available were described in this paper published in Science: https://www.science.org/doi/full/10.1126/science.adj4503
+The genomes that are currently publically available were described in this paper published in Science including by our very own Dr. LaBella!: https://www.science.org/doi/full/10.1126/science.adj4503

 <img src="https://github.com/user-attachments/assets/2b642ce1-dfa9-4661-a191-0f875f820b88" width="400">